 Content Authoring Pilot - Spring 2018

-In Spring 2018 campus continues to pilot rebuilding learning modules previously built in Case Scenario Critical Reader (CSCR) and used with Moodle with alternative solution described in this KB.
-This document describes the pilot, tools, and how to get help.
+In Spring 2018 campus continues to pilot rebuilding learning modules previously built in Case Scenario Critical Reader (CSCR) and used with Moodle with an alternative solution described in this KB.
+This document describes the tools, and how to get help.

 The Content Authoring Pilot involves faculty using the tools described below to re-author case scenario and critical reader modules that were previously created in CSCR and used with Moodle.
 The first phase of the pilot will focus on using modules re-authored by the pilot team in an instructor's course.
-Depending on the results of the first phase the team may offer to work with instructors to create their own learning modules.

 Adobe Captivate was piloted as part of the pilot in Fall 2017 but is not currently recommended due to issues with accessibility and how it sends data to the Learning Record Store.